MalTool: Malicious Tool Attacks on LLM Agents: Appendix

 Specifically, for Remote Data Exfiltration and Local Data Exfiltration, we vary the tool inputs by generating random Python lists containing a string, a number, and a dictionary to create test instances.
 For File-to-Remote Exfiltration, we vary the contents of the local file being exfiltrated.
-For Environment Credential Harvesting, we vary the file names and API key values in synthetic \texttt{.env} files.
-For API Key Abuse, we vary both the API keys and the service ports.
+For Credential Harvesting, we vary the file names and API key values in synthetic \texttt{.env} files.
+For Credential Abuse, we vary both the API keys and the service ports.
 For Malicious Database Injection, we vary the database file paths and the injected records.
 For Database Record Deletion, we vary both the database paths and the initial database contents.
 For Local File Deletion, we vary the file paths of the target files.
 For Remote Program Downloading, we vary the download endpoint ports and the contents of the hosted programs.
 For CPU Compute Hijacking and Response Time Amplification, input variation is not applicable, as these behaviors are defined by sustained resource usage or execution time.
 For GPU Compute Hijacking, we evaluate tools across multiple runs on different GPUs with the same memory capacity.
+For File Encryption, we vary the plaintext contents of the target files.